apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/fulltext.md

 ## <a id="Syntax">Syntax</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ##

 The syntax of AsterixDB FTS follows a portion of the XQuery FullText Search syntax.
-A basic form is as follows:
+Two basic forms are as follows:

         ftcontains(Expression1, Expression2, {FullTextOption})
+        ftcontains(Expression1, Expression2)

 For example, we can execute the following query to find tweet messages where the `message-text` field includes “voice” as a word.
 Please note that an FTS search is case-insensitive.